cpjobling/eg-259-exam-2013/README.md

   </body>
 </html>
 ```
-(Note that JavaScript include has been moved to the end.
-It took me ages to find that bug!)
+(Note that `javascript_include_tag` has been moved to the end.
+It took me ages to find a bug
+that resulted from loading the JavaScript before the backbone templates in the HTML were loaded!)

 Open the file `views/home/index.html.erb` and copy the contents of the SPA `<body>` element.
-Do not include the `<script src="..."></script>` but ensure that the Backbone templates `<script type="text/template ...></script>` are included.
+Do not include the `<script src="..."></script>` but ensure that the Backbone templates `<script type="text/template ...></script>` *are* included.
 We will arrange for the Rails assets pipeline to load the JavaScript files later.

 To avoid a clash between underscore templates and rails Erb templates, both of which use `<% %>` tags, we should do a global search and replace to replace `<%` by `<%%`.
 This will ensure that the template
-tags meant for Backbone, will not be interpreted by rails.
+tags meant for Backbone, will not be interpreted by rails, but passed on the browser as `<%`.

 At this point, you should see the same HTML for the Todos app, even though the CSS and other assets are not yet installed.
 Check in the new changes to git.